chrisprice/chrisprice.github.io/blog/2020/10/18/index.md

 ## Final product

-Unusually, it turned out pretty true to the design.
-The whole thing is held together with the liberal addition of 4x65mm decking screws.
+Unusually, it turned out pretty true to the design -

 | ![Steps and offcuts](IMG_3012.jpg) | ![More steps and offcuts with a hint of plate](IMG_3013.jpg) | ![Steps, offcuts, a plate with cake and a cup of tea!](IMG_3014.jpg) |
 | - | - | - |
 | Steps and offcuts | More steps and offcuts with a hint of plate | Steps, offcuts, a plate with cake and a cup of tea! |

+Each of the boards was cut down to size using a [sliding mitre saw](https://www.amazon.co.uk/Metabo-KGS216M-1500-Sliding-Mitre/dp/B00R0812XO).
+The whole thing is held together with the liberal addition of 4x65mm decking screws.

+All of the boards had straps around their ends which I lobbed off.
+Some had strap-type-things further along their lengths, I should probably have avoided those when I'd picked them out but I just used them for the shorter side pieces.

 ## What would I do differently?